Solaire · May 19, 2026

 - Application deadline: maximum 9 months after installation

 Applications are submitted through the OSE tool of Hydro-Québec's Solutions efficaces program.
-Important: the grid connection request with Hydro-Québec must be approved before work begins — failure to do so may result in losing eligibility for the subsidy.
+Important: the grid connection request with Hydro-Québec must be approved before work begins, or you may lose eligibility for the subsidy.

 - Credit rate: 30% of eligible capital cost